straz/artificialtrust/_definitions/teach.md

 arts: [entertainment, questions]
 ---

+Learning can occur in different ways:

-* Being *trained*: when a mind learns something through reinforcement, after experiencing it dozens or hundreds of times.
+* Being *trained*: when a mind learns something through reinforcement, after experiencing similar events dozens or hundreds of times.

-* Being *taught*: when a mind learns something through extension, after experiencing it just once.
+* Being *taught*: when a mind learns something by extending what it already knows, after experiencing it just once.

 * Using *reason*: when a mind reflects on what it has already experienced, and figures out something new.

 {% capture left1 %}

 ### Training

 *Training* is how you improve a neural net.
 A neural net cannot be taught, it can only be trained.

 {% endcapture %}